obiba/conventions/ubuntu/README.md

 # nodeJS modules
 npm install -g grunt-cli less connect uglify-js jshint bower yo

+# we may be need to to that to be able to run grunt without sudo
+# chown -R $USER /usr/local

 # Configure Flash for Chromium
 apt-get install -y pepperflashplugin-nonfree update-pepperflashplugin-nonfree --install